mikeodr/tekuila/README.rst

 tekuila
 =============

-Interface for querying your TekSavvy download quota "Have you had to much to download?"
+Interface for querying your ISP download quota.

+"Have you had to much to download?"

 .. image:: https://img.shields.io/travis/mikeodr/tekuila.svg